Xinhua Silk Road: AI empowers China-ASEAN cooperation, helping tap into market opportunities | 17.11.20 | finanzen.at

 Xinhua Silk Road: AI empowers China-ASEAN cooperation, helping tap into market opportunities

 BEIJING, Nov.
-16, 2020 /CNW/ -- Artificial intelligence (AI) is considered an important force for China-ASEAN cooperation in fields such as infrastructure construction, digital economy and innovation-driven development, helping tap into considerable market opportunities, according to attendees at the Second China-ASEAN AI Summit held from November 13 to 15 in Nanning, south China's Guangxi Zhuang Autonomous Region.
+17, 2020 /PRNewswire/ -- Artificial intelligence (AI) is considered an important force for China-ASEAN cooperation in fields such as infrastructure construction, digital economy and innovation-driven development, helping tap into considerable market opportunities, according to attendees at the Second China-ASEAN AI Summit held from November 13 to 15 in Nanning, south China's Guangxi Zhuang Autonomous Region.

 As ASEAN member states pay great attention to infrastructure construction and geoinformation and mapping is the prerequisite for infrastructure construction, the cooperation in geoinformation and mapping is highly valued by China and ASEAN.
 Industry insiders predicted that the scale of China-ASEAN cooperation in geoinformation and mapping will exceed 10 billion U.S. dollars in the following five years.
 In this context, AI technology, as one of the trend in geoinformation and mapping, is expected to promote infrastructure cooperation between China and ASEAN.